michaellee/old-michaelsoolee.com/_swift/constants-variables.md

 ---
-layout: post
+layout: collection
-title:  "Swift: Constants & Variables"
+title:  "Constants & Variables"
+category: swift
 ---

 Almost every character you like can be used for constant and variable names.
 Names cannot start with numbers.